Interesting Facts for Kids

 Mauritians are friendly and welcoming people.
-The Mauritian people form a multiethnic society which means they are mainly of mixed races and have ancestors of Asian, Indian, French, British and Chinese origins.
-The majority are descendants from Indian people and are referred to as Indo-Mauritians.
+The Mauritian people form a multiethnic society which means they are mainly of mixed races and the local people have ancestors of Asian, Indian, French, British and Chinese origins.
+The majority of Mauritians are descendants from Indian people and are referred to as Indo-Mauritians.

 Mauritius Hindu Temple

-Almost half of the population practise Hinduism, other dominant religions are Roman Catholicism and Islam.
+Almost half of the population practise Hinduism, other dominant religions on the islands are Roman Catholicism and Islam.

 Mauritians love to celebrate their religious traditions and also are famous for their love of dancing the sega.

 The Mauritian folk dance is the sega dance.
-It has many influences from the Indian dance style, where the whole body moves with the music, interestingly however, the feet never leave the ground.
-The sega dance is also popular on the Seychelles islands and La Reunion.
+This dance shows influences from the Indian dance style, where the whole body moves with the music - interestingly however, the feet of the dancer don't leave the ground.
+The sega dance is also popular on the Seychelles islands and La Réunion.

 The most famous Mauritian story is probably that of Paul et Virginie, or as they say in English 'Paul and Virginia'.
 These two characters stem from a French novel by Jacques-Henri Bernardin de Saint-Pierre dating back to the late 18th century.
-The tragic love story of the two is very famous on the island.
+This is a tragic love story which is very famous on the island.

 Mauritius Language Facts

 French, English and Creole are the main languages in Mauritius.
-English is considered by many as the main business language, however newspapers and TV and radio news are mainly in French.
+English is the official language and considered by many as the main business language, however newspapers and TV and radio news are mainly broadcasted in French or Creole.

 Roadside Advertisement in Mauritius

-In fact, most people speak Mauritian Creole at home.
-Further various Asian languages such as Tamil, Urdu, Hindi or Mandarin are spoken by the Indian and Chinese population.
+Most people speak Mauritian Creole at home.
+Furthermore various Asian languages such as Tamil, Urdu, Hindi or Mandarin are spoken by the local Indian and Chinese population.